pry/pry/README.markdown

 ---------------------------------------

 Pry allows us to pop in and out of different scopes (objects) using the `cd` command.
-To view what variables and methods are available within a particular scope we use the versatile `ls` command.
+To view which variables and methods are available within a particular scope we use the versatile `ls` command.

 Here we will begin Pry at top-level, then pry on a class and then on